syncfusion-content/php-docs/PHP/System-Requirements.md

 documentation: ug
 ---

-# System requirements for PHP Components
+# System Requirements for PHP Components

 The system requirements for using our Syncfusion PHP platform are as follows